Jake Fraley Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The eight strikeouts per nine innings compiled by the Brewers pitching staff ranks 25th in the league.
+- The 7.9 strikeouts per nine innings put together by the Brewers pitching staff ranks 26th in the league.

-- The Brewers' 4.15 team ERA ranks 13th among all league pitching staffs.
+- The Brewers have the 13th-ranked team ERA among all MLB pitching staffs (4.09).

-- The Brewers rank 25th in baseball in home runs allowed (77 total, 1.3 per game).
+- Brewers pitchers combine to rank 24th in baseball in home runs surrendered (78 total, 1.3 per game).

-- Houser gets the start for the Brewers, his sixth of the season.
-He is 1-1 with a 4.07 ERA and 17 strikeouts in 24 1/3 innings pitched.
+- The Brewers will look to Teheran (1-1) in his third start of the season.

-- His most recent time out came on Tuesday against the Toronto Blue Jays, when the righty threw 4 1/3 innings, surrendering six earned runs while giving up 11 hits.
+- In his last appearance on Wednesday, the righty tossed six innings against the Toronto Blue Jays, allowing no earned runs while surrendering four hits.

-- The 30-year-old has put up an ERA of 4.07, with 6.3 strikeouts per nine innings, in five games this season.
-Opponents are hitting .314 against him.

 © 2023 Data Skrive.
 All rights reserved.